gluster/glusterdocs/Administrator Guide/Setting Up Volumes.md

 ## Creating Distributed Volumes

-In a distributed volumes files are spread randomly across the bricks in the volume.
+In a distributed volume files are spread randomly across the bricks in the volume.
 Use distributed volumes where you need to scale storage and redundancy is either not important or is provided by other hardware/software layers.